gruppe-i-co-design/paper/paper.md

 ---
-title: An Exploration of Hardware and Software Array Sorting
+title: An Exploration of Array Sorting in Hardware and Software
 author:
     - Anders Mæhlum Halvorsen
     - Rahmat Mozafari